JakeMoralez/FlectoneWeb/pulse/en/docs/message/bubble/index.md

 #### `scale`

-How large the message will be
+What size will the message be

 #### `background`